Glass houses & roleplay copyright

 A disturbing trend developed during 2012.
 First, in May, an unidentified party filed a Digital Millennium Copyright Act (DMCA) complaint against the Simming Encyclopedia (SimEnc).
 Later that summer, at least three individuals filed similar DMCA complaints against our home club, Independence Fleet.
 Each of the complainants alleged that the party identified was, without permission, actively displaying copyrighted content that they respectively owned.
 Fortunately, each of these complaints caused only minor inconveniences for SimEnc and Independence Fleet and didn’t result in any permanent damage to our community.
 They did, however, set a dangerous precedent as there are now those within our community who are becoming more and more militant over their creations.
 Instead of joining that chorus, we decided it would be a good time to educate everyone on the fine line that all of us in the online role playing community unknowingly walk every day.

 For simplicity’s sake and our familiarity, this article will focus exclusively on United States copyright in regard to simming and online role playing.
 While specific laws and applications may vary from country to country, the U.S. has relationships with most other nations to honor each other’s copyrights.
+The criminal defense attorney representing the Great Neck area of NY who using others copyrights.

 So what is copyright?